Professional Baking AA

 How much does the program cost?

-At the community colleges, California residents pay a low cost, state-established tuition based upon the number of units carried ($18 per unit).
-Non-residents of California are required to pay out of state tuition ($130 per unit or current rate.
+At the community colleges, California residents pay a low cost, state-established tuition based upon the number of units carried ($46 per unit).
+Non-residents of California are required to pay out of state tuition ($190 per unit plus $46 per unit, plus $25 processing fee per semester)

 Students must purchase their textbooks, tools and other supplies for their courses.
 College students may apply for student loans, scholarships, and grants from Los Angeles Trade-Technical College.